-- It’s best to prep the skin for clipping, as this will decrease irritation from the blades and make the whole process easier.
+- It’s best to prep the skin for clipping, decreasing irritation from the blades and making the whole process easier.
 I like to do these steps before clipping the body, the legs, or both:

 - Start with a horse that has a naturally oily and healthy coat.

 - Have a squeaky clean and dry horse.
 Sweat scrape, towel dry, air dry.
 Try to avoid walking in dust or dirt, and just this once don’t let your horse roll.